The idea is not to block every shot. The idea is to make your opponent believe that you might block every shot.

 The Fundamentals of Closing-Out

 Closing-Out is a fundamental skill of basketball that many players take for granted.
 It basically involves quickly stepping up to your Opponent who has just received the ball off a pass or suddenly picked up their dribble.
 The Closing-Out position you create here must effectively prevent your Opponent from taking a shot or driving the lane.
-If your “Close-Out” has prevented these two options than you have done your job effectively.
+If your “Close-Out” has prevented these two options then you have done your job effectively.

 The following presents you with a number of guidelines that will help you to Close-Out your Opponent in a more effective and efficient manner: